vgno/redux-fetcher/README.md

     'http://api.openweathermap.org/data/2.5/forecast/daily?q=Oslo&appid=2de143494c0b295cca9337e1e96b00e0'
 );
 ```
-The action `fetchWeather` can then be dispatch()'ed' directly, or if using `react-redux` through `mapDispatchToProps` and used like normal in your React components.
+The action `fetchWeather` can then be used with `dispatch()` directly, or if using `react-redux` through `mapDispatchToProps` and used like normal in your React components.

 ## Create fetch reducer for this action
 The generated reducer will ensure that the state is updated according to the internal fetch actions.